justinb91011/NLP-Projects/README.md

 ### 6. [`blackbox-llm-prompting`](./blackbox-llm-prompting)
 **Modern Prompt Engineering & Retrieval-Augmented Generation**

-Large language models are powerful, but they need the right instructions.
 This project explores the art and science of prompt engineering, designing few-shot examples that guide model behavior.
 It also implements retrieval-augmented generation, combining external knowledge with model capabilities.

 **Key Features:**
 - Carefully crafted prompts that elicit desired behaviors
 - RAG pipeline that grounds responses in external documents
 - Analysis of argument quality and reasoning patterns
 - Practical techniques for working with black-box APIs

----

-Each project includes detailed documentation, clean code, and thorough evaluation.
-Whether you're learning NLP fundamentals or exploring advanced techniques, these implementations provide both theoretical understanding and practical experience.